-You’ve waited this long – another seven days in quarantine is well worth it to make winter memories in Vermont.
-To keep your spirits up and prime your palate for Vermont’s world-class craft beers, we talked to Jeff Baker, co-author of “Burlington Brewing: A History of Craft Brewing in the Queen City,” for his regionally available Vermont craft beer picks for your seven-day at home quarantine, plus two more as you wait for the results of your COVID-19 test.
-Stock your fridge, hunker down and we’ll see you soon.
+Vermont's craft beer scene is the perfect accompaniment to making winter memories in Vermont - or to replenish the stash you brought home once you finish it.
+To prime your palate for Vermont’s world-class craft beers, we talked to Jeff Baker, co-author of “Burlington Brewing: A History of Craft Brewing in the Queen City,” for his regionally available Vermont craft beer picks.
+Stock your fridge and we'll see you soon.
 Cheers!

 Vermont's flourishing craft beer scene is one of the best parts of a Green Mountain visit.
 Sample these beers as you look forward to making Vermont memories.